Our Target for attendance is 97%

 Any illness or absence that is not reported to the office will be unauthorised.

 We ask that dentist, opticians and doctors appointments be made out of school time.

 If this is not possible then an appointment card must be presented to the office with as much advance notice given as possible.

 Please see the letter, below, for further information.
-If you have any questions or concerns about your child's attendance record, please do not hesitate to speak to Mr Kay or Miss Turner.
+If you have any questions or concerns about your child's attendance record, please do not hesitate to speak to Mrs Ashton or Miss Turner.

 For information and advice on when to keep your child off school for infection control issues please see the below document by the Public Health Authority.

 If your child's attendance has become a concern, we will make you aware of this through a phone call followed by a letter.
 If the issue persists, we may request an 'Attendance Meeting' where we will go through an 'Attendance Improvement Agreement'.
 If your child's attendance does not improve at this point, the case may be referred to the Education Welfare Officer who may issue a Penalty Notice or Prosecution.
 As a school it is our aim to work closely with families so, wherever possible issues are dealt with before it gets to this stage.

 The Importance of Punctuality

 Punctuality is a very important learning habit as there is a clear link between attendance/punctuality and attainment; the more time a pupil spends in school the more likely they are to improve their opportunity to fulfil their full potential.

 Being frequently late for school or lessons adds up to lost learning time: